 Charlie Gitto's has been serving traditional Italian food in St. Louis since 1981.
 Elegant enough for a special occasion, the restaurant still serves truly authentic dishes.
 Don't miss the toasted ravioli, one of the house specialties.
 Diners also praise the veal dishes, seafood pasta, and cannoli.

-Though it only just opened its doors in 2009, the Naples-born chef has quickly made ScottiBelli's a go-to spot for old-school Italian fare in Big Sky Country.
+Though it only just opened its doors in 2009, Scottibelli's has quickly become a go-to spot for old-school Italian fare in Big Sky Country under its Naples-born chef.
 Reviewers recommend the lasagna for traditionalists, but adventurous diners should try the vongole marinate, a sourdough-covered twist on Italian steamed clams.

 A trip to Orsi's, founded in 1919, is a trip back in time, devotees say, and they wouldn't have it any other way.
-The thick-crust pizza and garlic bread are worth the trip alone, but don't leave without picking up some meat, cheese, bread, or peppers at the deli.
+The thick-crust pizza and garlic bread alone are worth the trip, but don't leave without picking up some meat, cheese, bread, or peppers at the deli.

 City: Las Vegas